-Consideration for the appointment of auditors and the annual remuneration of the auditor for 2020
+Consideration for the appointment of auditors and the annual remuneration of the auditor for 2021

-The Audit Committee has considered the appointment of auditors based on performance, experience, independence and

-Company Limited and approve the audit fees for 2020.
+The Audit Committee has considered the appointment of auditors based on performance, experience, independence and appropriateness of the audit fees.
+Therefore, resolved to propose to the Board of Directors for consideration and thereafter request for an approval from the Annual General Meeting of Shareholders of 2021 to appoint the auditor of Karin Audit Company Limited and approve the audit fees for 2021.

-In summary of 2019, the Audit Committee performed its duties and responsibilities in accordance with the Audit Committee well as giving creative advice and suggestions to benefit the interested parties equally.
-The Audit Committee is of an opinion that the Board of Directors including the management of the Company are determined to perform their duties in order to achieve the goals by focusing on business operations under strict internal control and risk management, possessing adequate improve its efficiency.
+In summary of 2020, the Audit Committee performed its duties and responsibilities in accordance with the Audit Committee Charter which approved by the Board of Directors by using their knowledge, caution, prudence and adequate independence to monitor the operations of the Company as well as giving creative advice and suggestions to benefit the interested parties equally.
+The Audit Committee is of an opinion that the Board of Directors including the management of the Company are determined to perform their duties in order to achieve the goals by focusing on business operations under strict internal control and risk management, possessing adequate Good Corporate Governance and ensuring development and improvement of business operation system to continually improve its efficiency and the maximum benefit of shareholders as a whole.